PyO3/pyo3/guide/src/python-from-rust/calling-existing-code.md

 If you already have some existing Python code that you need to execute from Rust, the following FAQs can help you select the right PyO3 functionality for your situation:

 ## Want to access Python APIs?
-Then use `import`.
+Then use `PyModule::import`.

-[`Python::import`] can be used to get handle to a Python module from Rust.
+[`PyModule::import`] can be used to get handle to a Python module from Rust.
 You can use this to import and use any Python module available in your environment.

 ```rust